bbauska/Coursera-Bootstrap/readme.md

 configuration parameters that you need to set up for the copy task.

-Now, if you need to understand, then by reading the documentation for the corresponding grunt plugin, you\'ll be able to figure this out and so or you can just simply follow the example that I am giving here.
+Now, if you need to understand, then by reading the documentation for the corresponding grunt plugin, you&apos;ll be able to figure this out and so or you can just simply follow the example that I am giving here.

 So, dot true, and then CWD, the current working directory is node modules and font awesome.

-That is where I\'m going to copy the files from, and then the source of the files is the fontsstar.star, those are the files that I need to copy, and the destination is the distribution folder.
+That is where I&apos;m going to copy the files from, and then the source of the files is the fontsstar.star, those are the files that I need to copy, and the destination is the distribution folder.

 With this, I have set up my copy task to copy both the HTML files and the fonts files into my distribution folder.

-Now, the next task that I\'m going to set up is the clean task.
+Now, the next task that I&apos;m going to set up is the clean task.

 Let me configure the clean task.